 Music Outside the Classroom

 There are many thriving musical groups within the school and it is anticipated that musical students will take an active part in these.
 These can change from year to year, so boys should keep an eye on the noticeboards and take up the opportunities that arise if they appeal to them.
-A full list of current activities is available on the Music area of the website.
+A full list of current activities is available on the Music area of the website and can be confirmed by mrs Lamb by email.

 LRGS Music puts on regular concerts – usually in November and March – but the most high profile events in the calendar are led by the choir.
 Our traditional Nine Lessons and Carols and Founders' Day Service are two of the most significant events in the school year.

 A European tour is usually undertaken biennially.
 The LRGS Big Band and Choir took part in an exchange to Germany in 2013 and the LRGS Big Band, Training Band and Choir toured the Costa Brava in April 2014.
-We have visited Altenholz, Germany for a choir exchange across both the academic years 2014-15 and 2015-16.
-The Big Band, Jazz Orchestra and Choir toured Tuscany in 2016 and will tour Catalonia in March 2018.
+We have visited Altenholz, Germany for a choir exchange across both the academic years 2014-15 and 2015-16 as well as hosting their Jazz Band in 2017.
+The Big Band, Jazz Orchestra and Choir toured Tuscany in 2016 and Catalonia in 2018.

 Music Tuition at LRGS